alphaolomi/tigopesa-docs/docs/online_payments.md

 ## Payment Authorization via USSD Push

-In the following countries the payment is authorization via a USSD menu
+In the following countries the payment is authorized via a USSD menu

 - Bolivia
 - El Salvador